prakhar20394/prakhar20394/README.md

 <div id="header" align="center">
   <img src="https://mir-s3-cdn-cf.behance.net/user/276/c815ee327425345.5f63347d1d1ab.jpg" width="100"/>
 </div>

-**prakhar20394/prakhar20394** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+** Prakhar Bhargava **
+I am an aspiring *UX/UI designer*, based in Delhi, India.
+While you can find me lost in thought all day, I am passionate about using design to solve problems.
+I love to see the world around me as a story being written, and all the things I do have a story to tell.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a UX/UI Intern at Government e-Marketplace, solving problems through Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML CSS and JavaScript.
+I am also trying to get a hold on Competitive Programming in all the free time I get.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on technology for a positive change, I am always looking towards solving real problems
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with mentorship and guidance for getting into UX/UI Design and Development.
-- 💬 Ask me about ...
+- 💬 I'm always thinking about Food, Cars, Machines, People and Design
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Personal Mail](mailto:prakharbhargava35@gmail.com) [Whatsapp](wa.me/+919899326396)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 ### :fire: My Stats :
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=prakhar20394&theme=dark&date_format=j%20M%5B%20Y%5D)](https://git.io/streak-stats)